typebytes/angular-checklist/content/performance/dont-call-function-from-template.md

 That's why Angular will know the exact value of the property all the time, without any cost of checking that on every Change Detection!

-## Using OnPush Change Detection strategy
+## Using OnPush change detection strategy

 Change Detection strategy describes how Angular should handle Change Detection and DOM rendering.
 When using OnPush strategy, the function will be called again only if `@Input` properties changes, or if `@Output` emiters are fired or an `Observable` emits new values.

 ```typescript